An RA (Resident Assistant) is a trained student leader within the University in charge of supervising students living in a residence hall.

 - RA Class: Higher Education 302 is offered during spring semester

-- RA interviews: Takes place in March
+- RA interviews: Takes place during spring semester

 - Fall Training*: Takes place in August (usually a week before arrival)